JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 **Why it can happen:** A lot of data is just naturally correlated.
 For example, if trying to predict a house price with square footage, the number of bedrooms, and the number of bathrooms, we can expect to see correlation between those three variables because bedrooms and bathrooms make up a portion of square footage.

 **What it will affect:** Multicollinearity causes issues with the interpretation of the coefficients.
-Specifically, you can interpret a coefficient as "an increase of 1 in this predictor results in a change of (coefficient) in the response variable holding all other predictors constant."
-This becomes problematic when multicollinearity is present because you can't hold correlated predictors constant.
+Specifically, you can interpret a coefficient as "an increase of 1 in this predictor results in a change of (coefficient) in the response variable, holding all other predictors constant."
+This becomes problematic when multicollinearity is present because we can't hold correlated predictors constant.
 Additionally, it increases the standard error of the coefficients, which results in them potentially showing as statistically insignificant when they might actually be significant.

 **How to detect it:** There are a few ways, but we will use a heatmap of the correlation as a visual aid and examine the [variance inflation factor (VIF)](https://en.wikipedia.org/wiki/Variance_inflation_factor).